Stop Bullshit: Protests on August 7

 During the next arrest of Małgorzata Szutowicz, which took place in front of the Campaign Against Homophobia, there were protests, during which 48 people were arrested.
 After the events, police actions were criticized as being too brutal and also far exceeding the required minimum.
 The Ombudsman, Adam Bodnar, referred to the case, noting that the police caught random people on the street and then arrested them.
 The Polish authorities have been accused in many media of using the police repressive apparatus to persecute sexual minorities.
 In response to allegations of brutality, on August 10, the police released videos of the protesters' behavior.
 After the events related to the arrest of Małgorzata Szutowicz, solidarity actions were organized all over Poland and abroad.
 Demonstration in Warsaw at the Parade Square gathered several thousand people.
 The foreign media also spoke about the whole case.
 An open letter was also sent to the Polish authorities, demanding that Małgorzata Szutowicz be released from custody and that the rights of LGBT persons be guaranteed.
 The letter was signed by several hundred scholars from around the world, including: Natalia Aleksiun, Maurice Aymard, Daniel Beauvois, Judith Butler, Noam Chomsky, Natalie Zemon Davis and Galit Hasan-Rokem.
 There was also a letter signed by people of culture (signed, among others, by Pedro Almodóvar, Margaret Atwood, Richard Flanagan, Ed Harris, Slavoj Žižek and Olga Tokarczuk), as well as persons supporting Margot (including Adam Boniecki, Maja Komorowska, Michael Schudrich, Paula Sawicka, Alfred Wierzbicki and Jacek Jassem).

 Margot was misgendered by Polish police and right-wing politicians.
 Zuzanna "Łania" Madej (Szutowicz's partner) said that using Szutowicz's masculine name is not offensive.
 Some media outlets, such as Onet.pl and Radio Nowy Świat, also used Szutowicz's masculine deadname.
 The latter started using Margot's preferred name after backlash and threats of having its donations cut off by supporters.
 It also led to the resignation of the chairman Piotr Jedliński.

 On 4 September 2020, Margot was released from imprisonment after a successful legal appeal.
 Following her release, she posted a photograph holding up her middle finger and holding a scrabble sign saying "Poland, you preek [sic], stop arresting my Margot".
 On 7 September 2020, a protest in support of Margot was held in front of the martyrdom monument at Old Market square, Bydgoszcz.

 Disestablishment

 In mid-2021, the leaders of Stop Bzdurom dissolved it since they no longer wanted to work as a public group.
 In an interview, Małgorzata Szutowicz said that having a public position with the media was not helpful for reaching her goals and that she was now working in the background to support other groups.

+Significance and legacy

+The actions of Stop Bzdurom have drawn academic attention as an example of youth-led activism challenging discrimination and reclaiming public space.
+Scholars noted the symbolic importance of the group's protests, especially those following the arrest of co-founder Margot in August 2020.